AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::RouteTable.md

     },
     "Description": {
       "Type": "String",
-      "Description": "The description of the route table.The description must be 2 to 256 characters in length and start with a letter, but cannot be start with http:// or https://."
+      "Description": "The description of the route table.
+The description must be 2 to 256 characters in length and start with a letter, but cannot be start with http:// or https://."
     }
   },
   "Outputs": {